oernster/3D-Printer-Launcher/SETUP_NEW_PRINTER.md

-# Setting up a new printer / customising sensors and overlays
+# Setting up a new printer / customising sensors, overlays, and Qidi helpers

 This document explains how to adapt the dashboards for a **different printer** or add/remove sensors in both the **Python backends** and the **HTML/JavaScript overlays**.
+It also covers the Qidi webcam restart helper credentials.

 It applies to: